Skip to content

 We have equipped the apartment with travel adapters that should work with most laptop and phone charging cables from Europe, Japan, India, China, and North America.

-Note that we use 220v ~ 50Hz electricity in South Africa, so appliances that are rated only for 110v use, like some from the United States and Taiwan—often hair dryers— should not be plugged in.
-Those rated for only 220v or a range of 110v to 220v (like most laptops or devices from elsewhere in the world) will work.
+Note that we use 220v ~ 50Hz electricity in South Africa, so appliances that are rated only for 110v use, like some from the United States should not be used.
+Those rated for only 220v or a range of 110v to 220v (like almost all laptops or chargers from elsewhere in the world) will work.

 Electricity use